TechMechGarage/HondaCRZ/_posts/2019-09-30-welcome-honda-crz.md

 It has 65k miles, but one major down side, it has some front end accident damage!

 I am attempting to repair the car myself.
-My mechanical experience is very limited, I have changing headlight bulbs, but never so much as an oil change, and nothing as extensive as accident damage.
+My mechanical experience is very limited, I have changed headlight bulbs in the past, but that is all, and never so much as an oil change, and nothing as extensive as accident damage.

 So this is going to be an interesting journey for me.
 I hope to learn a lot,